South Sea Company: Bubble Act

 Amongst the bubble companies investigated were two supported by Lords Onslow and Chetwynd respectively, for insuring shipping.
-These were criticised heavily, and the questionable dealings of the Attorney-General and Solicitor-General in trying to obtain charters for the companies led to both being replaced.
-However, the schemes had the support of Walpole and Craggs, so that the larger part of the Bubble Act 1720 (6 Geo.
+These were severely criticised and the questionable dealings of the Attorney-General and Solicitor-General in trying to obtain charters for the companies led to both being replaced.
+The schemes had the support of Walpole and Craggs, so that the larger part of the Bubble Act 1720 (6 Geo.
 1. c.
-18) (which finally resulted in June 1720 from the committee's investigations) was devoted to creating charters for the Royal Exchange Assurance Corporation or London Assurance Corporation.
+18) (which resulted in June 1720 from the committee's investigations) was devoted to creating charters for the Royal Exchange Assurance Corporation or London Assurance Corporation.
 The companies were required to pay £300,000 for the privilege.
 The act required that a joint stock company could be incorporated only by act of Parliament or royal charter.
 The prohibition on unauthorised joint stock ventures was not repealed until 1825.
 The passing of the act gave a boost to the South Sea Company, its shares leaping to £890 in early June.
-This peak encouraged people to start to sell; to counterbalance this the company's directors ordered their agents to buy, which succeeded in propping the price up at around £750.
+This peak encouraged people to sell; to counterbalance this the company's directors ordered their agents to buy, which succeeded in propping the price up at around £750.